ThePhenomenon1/ThePhenomenon1/README.md

 This is a real-World fashionable Boutique built with a PostgreSQL database.
 It features EMAIL AUTHENTICATION and SHOPPING CART functionality.
 Third-Party PAYMENT API integration being coded in realtime!
 Powered by Amazon Web Services:-

-The link to this enterprise ecommerce .COM:-
+The link to this full stack enterprise ecommerce .COM:-

 https://www.bon-evani.com